Intermodal vs. Full Truckload: 4 Things Every Shipper Should Know

 If you are unsure how to properly load your product, the American Association of Railroads publishes a detailed Intermodal Loading Guide that offers great technical information and diagrams for a wide variety of commodities.

-Compared to full truckload, accessorials are more common in intermodal shipping.
-But there’s nothing to be afraid of—most intermodal loads do not incur any accessorials, and proper planning and best-practices by your team makes them even less common.
+But there’s nothing to be afraid of — most intermodal loads do not incur any accessorials, and proper planning and best-practices by your team makes them even less common.

 When accessorials occur, it’s important to keep in mind the total cost-savings that intermodal brings to your supply chain.